Cleveland: Annual and special events

-The Cleveland Marathon has been hosted annually since 1978.
-In addition, several chess championships have taken place in Cleveland.
-The second American Chess Congress, a predecessor the current U.S. Championship, was held in 1871, and won by George Henry Mackenzie.
-The 1921 and 1957 U.S. Open Chess Championship also took place in the city, and were won by Edward Lasker and Bobby Fischer, respectively.
+The Cleveland Marathon has been hosted annually since 1978, and a monument commemorating one of Cleveland's most prominent track and field athletes, Jesse Owens, stands at the city's Fort Huntington Park.
+The second American Chess Congress, a predecessor to the U.S. Championship, was held in Cleveland in 1871, and won by George Henry Mackenzie.
+The 1921 and 1957 U.S. Open Chess Championships took place in the city, and were won by Edward Lasker and Bobby Fischer, respectively.
 The Cleveland Open is held annually.
 In 2014, Cleveland hosted the ninth official Gay Games ceremony.
-Funded by the Cleveland Foundation, the 2014 games hosted thousands of athletes and tourists and was said to bring in about $52.1 million for the local economy.
+In July 2024, the city hosted the Pan American Masters Games.